Kostia06/C-137/doc/config.md

     ./3F

-It will automatically search for config.lua file in the directpry
+It will automatically search for config.lua file in the directory